Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 ]

 Our work on this project covers the whole spectrum of configuration and configuration management.
-We're not only building a configuration service, we're building the tools to manage it, and we have a lot of opportunity to improve on our current tools.
-In fact, our software engineering department used to promise new hires that they can't do worse than has already been done.
+We're not only building a configuration service, we're building the tools to manage it.

-Rather than building a new configuration management tool, we chose to build a tool that will build tools.
-Actually, build a tool that would build and manage collections of tools.
+Our current configuration management tool is a web app that exposes all the settings for any user in one long list.
+We don't want that.
+We want our internal customers to have bunch of small tools that support their workflow.
+But we don't actually want to focus on builing each of those tools, so we built a tool that builds and manages a collection of tools.

-It was important to us that our system didn't dictate up front how our internal customers work.
-Since we launched the monolithic platform, they've had one main tool that exposed all available settings, and they built their workflows around that tool.
-Under the new system, we want to turn that upside down.
-Instead of designing their workflows around the tool, we want to build tools designed around their workflows.
-We want our internal customers to bring us lots of pages to build, and we expect to be able to turn those tools around quickly - possibly even the same day.
+We want our internal customers to design their own tools, and bring us lots of pages to build.
+We expect to be able to turn those tools around quickly - possibly even the same day.
 If we make it simple for them to work with us, and we deliver new workflows quickly, then they will be able to iterate on their own processes.

-My final design goal for configuration management is that juniors should be building these tools.
-That's how I'll know that we eliminated enough complexity.

-But for me, it goes deeper than that.
-As a manager, I'm trying to solve a number of problems both within my team and within the tech community.
-One of them is that our team, when I started, had no work available that juniors could do, so we weren't able to hire any juniors.
-If we can't hire juniors, then we can't help build the market of future seniors.
-We can't get juniors started with the skills we consider best practices.
+One of my goals for configuration management is that juniors should be building these tools.
+That'll be a good indicator that we managed complexity well.
+But there's more.
+When I started, we had no work available that juniors could do, so we hire them.
+If we can't hire juniors, then we can't build our stock future seniors.
 We can't contribute to the growth of our community in that way.
+And we can't get them started off right.

-Another factor is that most places, OC Tanner included, seems to treat functional programming as something senior developers do, and maybe even just the best senior developers.
-It's almost as if we don't trust someone with the power of functional programming and functional data stores until they've proven they can go ten years or more with object oriented programming and still not murder anyone.
-We're telling new developers they can't use languages that reduce complexity until they learn to live with complexity.
+Most of industry seems to treat functional programming as something senior developers do, and maybe even just the best senior developers.
+It's almost as if we don't trust someone with functional programming until they've proven they can go a decade with object oriented programming and still not murder anyone.
+In my experience, we're teaching new programmers to learn to live with complexity, rather than how to manage it.

-As an industry, we should be teaching new developers functional programming.
-At OC Tanner, we're doing that.
+Who builds our configuration management tools isn't exactly part of the functional specification, but it is working for us.
+We have a team of interns working on the first set of tools now.

 [ slide: